mcmah309/sheller/README.md

 # sheller

 Convenience utilities for interacting with and converting shell output.
+Useful for writing dart scripts.

 ### Example